It’s hard to outrun it because it moves very fast but not so fast that we don’t see it coming

 The latter was a fiftieth birthday party which is insane to me that I could have a fifty year old friend.
 I used to like hanging out with those friends because I was the young one and still am I guess technically speaking but the weird thing is I always felt like the young one with the other group too even though we’re all exactly the same age.
 Maybe that is on account of I had succeeded in pretending I was still young for longer than they did via not having children and wearing much tighter pants.

 I love my friends and I love spending time with them but one thing I don’t necessarily love is standing around watching us all get older together so instead what I did on Friday and Saturday night was stay in and drink on the back porch alone like a dog that crawls under the house to die where no one can see it.
 Michelle and I went out to dinner at the neighborhood pub for a little while actually and that was nice and she makes me laugh and I guess she probably gets to watch me getting old every day but it’s not as obvious because it’s in slow motion little by little.
-When you only see a friend once a year then it looks like they aged all at once and you’re taken aback like what the fuck happened to you man and then you think what must they be thinking of me.
-Better to crumble to dust where no one can see it.
+When you only see a friend once a year it looks like they aged all at once and you’re taken aback like what the fuck happened to you man and then you think what must they be thinking of me.
+Better to crumble to dust where no one can see it is what I’ve decided.

 Over the past few days of drinking I just had there was only one thing I could think about which is I cannot wait until Sunday night to not drink and then Monday morning to not feel like shit which I went ahead and followed through on.
 Waking up without a hangover is the best feeling in the world and if they could bottle what it feels like to not drink I would swallow so much of it at once.
 I would drink it constantly because doing something is a lot easier than not doing something.